Evidence gathering for employees’ work disputes and legal cases

 Rated 4.8 Stars in Over 1,000 Reviews

-We will also look at the common forms of evidence in an employment law case, how to gather that evidence, why sometimes gathering evidence can lead to unintended consequences, how to garner witness evidence and then how to present that evidence to your employer alongside your without prejudice letter.
+We will also look at the common forms of evidence in an employment law case, how to gather that evidence, why sometimes gathering evidence can lead to unintended consequences, how to obtain witness evidence and then how to present that evidence to your employer alongside your without ‘prejudice letter‘.

 Using evidence in your settlement agreement negotiation

-If you want to negotiate with your employer, then you must gather and present evidence to them in the same selective, rational and critical manner as a lawyer would do.
+If you want to negotiate a settlement agreement with your employer, then you must gather and present evidence to them in the same selective, rational and critical manner as a lawyer would do.

 Remember, companies employ lawyers in-house or engage private commercial law firms to handle their legal work.